suejinkim20/revised-portfolio/README.md

 * Continuing to experiment with the layout of the page to optimize responsive design
     * Specifically, making the heights/sizes of the portfolio images adjust flexibly in addition to the widths.

+Notes to self:
+* Include collaboration work (and other soft skills) with assistants/coaches/PLCs
+* Need to consolidate verbiage on LinkedIn
+* Add Coursera certifications

 ## Usage
 This website is a portfolio website intended to showcase the website developer's work and information.
 The website is deployed at the following link: https://suejinkim20.github.io/revised-portfolio/

 The following screenshots show the website on a web browser.

 ![Screen Shot 1](assets/images/webpage-screenshot.png)

 ## Credits